 By seeking out sober activities and trying new things, you’ll find that sobriety doesn’t have to be boring.
 Instead, it’s so much fun!

 The Anaheim Lighthouse is a modern and effective drug and alcohol addiction treatment center in Southern California.
-To speak with one of our intake advisors about treatment options at our affordable drug and alcohol rehab that fit your needs, call (877) 959-5909.
+To speak with one of our intake advisors about treatment options at our affordable drug and alcohol rehab that fit your needs, contact us today.